wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 ## 2025.12.17

-I2V Encode in Wrapper has `fl2v` toggle which needs to be enabled for example to make a loop video
+I2V Encode in Wrapper has `fun_or_fl2v_model` toggle which needs to be enabled for example to make a loop video

 > it only affects how the last frame is encoded if provided;
 > Fun and first to last frame - model work with the last frame just being last video frame, 2.2 as well
 > But normal I2V requires last frame to be encoded on it's own

+> off = encode last image on its own, just like first image
+> on = just insert last image as last pixel image and encode all

 The point of `VAELoader KJ` from [KJNodes](https://github.com/kijai/ComfyUI-KJNodes) and `WanVideo VAE Loader` from Wrapper